UOSupermileage/web/README.md

 hugo new events/event-name.md
 ```

-...or using the shared Forestry.io account.
+...or use the shared Forestry.io account.

 ## Developer Instructions